Prisila20/EdgeCaps-Pruned-Capsule-Networks-for-RF-Respiratory-Monitoring/edge_deployment/raspberry_pi_setup.md

 ---

 ## 5. Radar ModuleConnector Installation
-From the Raspberry host, download the radar module connector from the Legacy-SW Package available at https://github.com/novelda/Legacy-SW/tree/master/ModuleConnector.
-Then follow these steps to install to chroot.
+On the Raspberry Pi host system, clone or download the Legacy-SW repository from https://github.com/novelda/Legacy-SW/tree/master/ModuleConnector.
+Then follow the steps below to install it in the chroot environment.

 ```
-#Copy and install module connectors to chroot
-#1.
-Install scp on Raspberry Pi from host do:
+#From host system:
 sudo mkdir -p /srv/pi32-chroot/mnt/pymoduleconnector
 sudo mount --bind \
   /home/rpi/Legacy-SW/ModuleConnector/ModuleConnector-rpi-1/python35-arm-linux-gnueabihf \